AuFeld/human-rights-first-ds-f/project/README.md

 *• set_data_lat_long.py* —— File used to locally clean up some of the data in the "latest_injcidents.csv" and "all_sources.csv" files.

 *• app* —— Directory containing all of the directories and files directly used in creating the DS app and API.

+*• timeline_tags.csv* —— csv file containing cleaned up data from the all_sources.csv file.
+This is the final dataset created by the labs 28 team and used for the get_timeline.py api endpoint.